John Chiles: New Orleans Saints

 Chiles was undrafted but he was signed by the New Orleans Saints, after the lockout, on July 27, 2011 and was waived at the end of camp on August 30th.

 Jacksonville Sharks

 In October of 2011 Chiles joined the Arena Football League and was assigned to the Jacksonville Sharks.
 When he was signed by the Rams, he was exempted from the Arena League.
 At the end of the NFL season he was activated but he never reported to the Sharks training camp.

 St. Louis Rams

 Chiles was signed to the St. Louis Rams practice squad on November 30, 2011.
 He became a free agent at the end of the season, was re-signed by the Rams in January 2012 and then waived in February.

 Toronto Argonauts

 On May 10, 2013, Chiles signed with the Toronto Argonauts of the Canadian Football League.
 Over the 2013-2014 seasons he had 73 receptions for 1200 yards and 9 touchdowns and helped the Argonauts reach the 2013 Eastern Conference finals.
-His playing time was limited due to multiple injuries.
+His playing time was limited due to multiple injuries, but he was nonetheless the team's nominee for CFL rookie of the year.